Aspect ratio

 • Video Standards (e.g., 4:3 or 16:9): These are also deeply familiar

-When I publish, I often match the aspect ratio of the medium I am publishing in.
-So, in American journals, I will match US letter size and in European journals, I will match A4, unless the data dictates a different aspect ratio (see above and below).
+When preparing figures for publication, I often match the aspect ratio of the medium I am publishing in.
+So, for American journals, I will match the US letter size, and for European journals, I will match A4, unless the specific data dictates a different aspect ratio (as discussed above).

 The Exception: When to Use a Square #

-Above, I stated that one should default to some sort of rectangle, as opposed to a square.
-The psychological justification for this is given below, but here, I want to discuss that there is a powerful use case for square aspect ratios: when you are comparing two variables that share the same scale.
+Previously, I stated that one should generally default to a rectangular aspect ratio as opposed to a square.
+The psychological justification for this is detailed below, but it is important to note there is a powerful use case for square aspect ratios: when you are comparing two variables that share the identical scale and units.

 A “correlation plot”—like comparing homework scores to exam scores that both run from 0 to 100—is the perfect example.
-A square plot with equal axes makes the 45-degree line of perfect agreement intuitive.
+A square plot with equal axes makes the 45-degree line of perfect agreement intuitive and immediately recognizable.

 However, unless your data demands this kind of direct 1:1 comparison, you should avoid a square.